juusokayhkolut/warmup_to_c/README.md

 - `make clean`: Removes files

 ## Running the program
-To turn the program, use
+To translate the program, use
 ```make all```
 to generate all necessary files.
 Then, run:
 ```./reverse <input> <output>```